Michał Żuk: International career

 Though born in Spain, Żuk is also eligible to represent his parents' native Poland.
 During a November 2021 visit to the Poland national football team's training, Żuk and his brother, Miłosz, discussed the possibility of representing Poland's youth international teams in the future with president of the Polish FA, Cezary Kulesza.

 In September 2023, he received call-ups to both Spanish and Polish under-15 national teams, and chose to represent his country of birth.
 He made his debut for La Furia Roja's youth system on 2 October against Iceland.

 Style of play

-Noted for his superior technical ability, especially his exceptional ball control and excellent vision, Żuk has been compared to former Spanish great, and Barcelona legend, Andrés Iniesta.
-As with most talented dribblers to come out of Barcelona's youth academy in recent years, he has also been compared to Argentine football legend Lionel Messi.
+Noted for his superior technical ability, especially his ball control and vision, Żuk has been compared to Lionel Messi and Barcelona legend Andrés Iniesta.

 Personal life

 Family

-Żuk's brother, Miłosz, is also a footballer, who plays for FC Barcelona as well.
+Żuk's brother, Miłosz, is also a footballer, who played for FC Barcelona as well.
 Both of their parents are Polish Citizens who live in Spain.